KanashiiDev/discord-music-rpc/readme.md

 ## 🚀 Features

-- Real-time Discord Rich Presence updates
+- No login required — works locally on your machine
-- Support for multiple platforms (e.g., YouTube, YouTube Music, Deezer, SoundCloud)
+- Support for popular music platforms,
-- Lightweight, modular architecture
 - Easy to extend — add support for any music site using the built-in selector system or using userscripts.
-- Cross-platform Electron desktop app (Windows / Linux / MacOS)
+- Cross-platform Electron desktop app [Windows / Linux / MacOS](#-compatibility)
+- System tray integration for easy access and control
-- Automatic updates with seamless integration between the Electron app and Chrome extension
+- Automatic updates for both the extension and the desktop app
+- Customizable settings and options (custom covers, buttons, etc.)
+- Support buttons and timestamps.
 - Open-source and community-driven project

----

-## 💻 Compatibility

-**Operating System**:

-- **Windows 10/11** Full support with system tray integration and auto-updater.
-- **macOS (11+)** Full support for macOS 11+ (Big Sur and later) with native system tray integration via menu bar.
-  - **Important:** Drag the App to `/Applications` before first launch to ensure menu bar icon and auto-updates work correctly.
-- **Linux (AppImage)** Works on most modern distributions (Ubuntu, Debian, Fedora, Arch, etc).
-  - GNOME users must enable the _AppIndicator / KStatusNotifierItem_ extension.
-  - **Required packages on some distributions:**
-    - `libayatana-appindicator3-1` (or `libappindicator3-1`)
-  - **If the tray icon doesn’t appear:**
-    - Install [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) or run once from terminal.
-    - If using GNOME on Wayland, switch to an X11 session or ensure AppIndicator support is enabled.
-  - **Auto-start note:** Moving the AppImage after first launch may require re-enabling “Run at Startup” in the tray menu.

-**Supported Browsers**:

-- Chrome
-- Firefox
-- Chromium-based browsers (Opera, Brave, etc.)

 ---